About

 Founder

-Yasuhiro Shinsho works on issues where AI adoption, governance, accountability, service design, and operational pressure intersect.
+Yasuhiro Shinsho works on issues where AI adoption, governance, accountability, service design, security, and operational pressure intersect.

 Before founding Fragment Practice, he worked across BIPROGY, KPMG Japan, and NRI Secure Technologies in roles spanning system development, security engineering, IT risk, cybersecurity, operational resilience, governance, and enterprise advisory.